benjamincrozat/content/articles/check-laravel-version.md

 I talked about it in the introduction.
 If you are using an older version of Laravel, you can still use the `--version` flag to display the Laravel version.

 This is the original method for checking it before the about command was introduced.
-The `--version` flag has priority over any command.
+The `--version` flag has priority over any Artisan command.

 ```
 php artisan --version